-In time, I realized these were examples of independently bottled rums.
-To me, they offered something far more unique and compelling than a bottle of Appleton, Mount Gay, Bacardi, or Angostura.
-For starters, the exact distillery and year of distillation is (often) right there on the label!
-Many of them cite ages far older than those found on the aforementioned brand labels.
-And many of them were full-proof, cask strength monsters, far more compelling than the pedestrian 40 percent of the typical rum bottles.
-And many of these labels say that this particular bottle is only one out of 273.
-Or 319.
-Or some number that makes you feel like you’ve stumbled across something very rare.
+This was my first exposure to independently bottled rums.
+They offered something far more exotic than the bottles of Appleton, Mount Gay, Bacardi, or Angostura that had become commonplace.
+For starters, the distillery and year of distillation was right there on the label!
+Many cited ages far older than those found on mainstream rum brand labels.
+Even more compelling, some of them were cask strength, so far more interesting than the pedestrian 40 percent rums next to them on the shelf.
+Some even indicated they were bottle 37 out of only 273 bottles.
+It certainly made me feel like I’d stumbled across something very rare.

-Surely these expensive bottlings, at three or four times the cost of big brand expressions, had something better to offer–the additional production details, the higher proof, the rarity of the bottling.
+Surely these expensive bottlings costing three or four times more than “regular” rums had something better to offer–the additional production details, the higher proof, the rarity of the bottling.
 Slowly I dipped my toe into this realm, purchasing one bottle, then another.
-Some of my early experiences were revelatory; others were ho hum.
-The lesson?
-Just because a rum is from an independent bottler doesn’t mean it’s phenomenal.
+Some were revelatory; others were ho-hum.
+I soon learned that just because a rum was independently bottled didn’t mean it would be life-altering.

 Before we start turning over rocks in this story, let’s first clearly define an independent bottler.
-There are no regulations, so we must look to how the term is generally used.
+There is no official definition, so we instead look to how the term is generally used.
 Even then it’s tricky, as experts don’t necessarily agree on who’s an independent bottler and who’s not.
-This came vividly to the forefront when chatting with Lance Surujbally recently about his recent rum history trilogy, which also touches heavily on independent bottlers.
-Thus, what follows is my definition, which I’ve spent considerable time mulling and tuning to be very precise.
+What follows is my definition, which I’ve spent considerable time mulling and tuning to be very precise.

 First, consider the set of all rum brands.
 They can be neatly cleaved into two groups: Original producers (OPs), who make rum and sell it under a single brand name.
-Prime examples include Bacardi, Don Q, Havana Club, Appleton, Mount Gay, Foursquare, El Dorado, Rhum Clément, Flor de Caña, Ron Abuelo, Cartavio, and many others.
-Each has a well-defined distillery or set of distilleries.
-When you see that brand of rum, you reasonably expect to know which distillery made it.
+Well-known examples include Bacardi, Don Q, Havana Club, Appleton, Mount Gay, Foursquare, El Dorado, Rhum Clément, Flor de Caña, Angostura, Cartavio, and many others.
+Each is made at one distillery, and the brand owner also owns that distillery.
+That is, there are no middleman between the distillery and bottled product.
+When you see that brand of rum, you have a very good idea of who made it.
+The chart here can help you identify many of them.

-When a brand isn’t an original producer, things get tricky.
 Some brands buy bulk rum directly from a distillery or through a broker.
-Well-known examples of non-OP rums are Banks, Smith & Cross, Rum Nation, Denizen, Caña Brava, Mezan, Gosling’s, and Pusser’s.
-There is no Banks distillery, no Denizen distillery, and so forth.
-Even if a brand provides information about the producing distillery, these non-OP brands bought the rum and are reselling it.
+Well-known examples of brands that aren’t Original Producers include Banks, Smith & Cross, Rum Nation, Denizen, Mezan, Gosling’s, and Pusser’s.
+There is no Banks distillery, no Denizen distillery, and no Pusser’s distillery.
+Even if a brand discloses where the rum was made, it doesn’t make them original producers.
 The keen-eyed among you might note I’ve omitted Velier and Plantation from this this list–we’ll return to them later.

-These non-original producer brands can be further divided into two categories:
+These non-original producer brands can be divided into two categories:

 - Independent bottlers

-Private labels don’t work this way.
-They buy rum in bulk and sell as much of as possible.
-Sure, Caña Brava Reserva Aneja 7 year is a Panamanian rum, but the brand is selling a lot more than three casks’ worth, and they certainly aren’t disclosing when the rum was distilled.
-It’s the same story with Banks, Smith & Cross, and other private label rums.
+Private labels are the opposite of rare, single-batch rums.
+They buy in bulk and sell as much of as possible.
+Sure, Doctor Bird is a Jamaican rum, but the brand sells much more than three casks’ worth, and they certainly aren’t disclosing when the rum was distilled.
+(Us geeks know that it’s from Worthy Park, but the brand owner won’t say that.)
+It’s the same story with Banks, Smith & Cross, the Duppy Share, and many other private label rums.
 Anyone can create a brand name, buy rum in bulk, and sell it as a private label rum–and we’re all the richer for it.

-Simply put, independent bottlers sell bespoke, limited editions that can’t be recreated, whereas private labels sell rums to a wider audience, with no notion of rarity.
-If demand for a private label expression jumped, the brand could likely buy and blend more.
+Simply put, independent bottlers sell bespoke, limited editions that can’t be recreated, whereas private labels sell rums to a wider audience, with little expectation of rarity.
+If demand jumped for a private label rum, the brand could buy and blend more.
 Not so with a 1973 Skeldon from Demerara Distillers Limited (DDL)–those casks are long gone.

 - Typically lower ABV, rarely at cask strength